 I’m a Software Engineer.
 I’m interested in the art of programming, and the really dark art of delivering software as a team.
 I focus on algorithms, image processing and machine learning; but really any interesting problem that admits a solution in software motivates me to get up in the morning and log in to my corporate laptop.

-I liked the idea of consulting on a project basis for customers in National Security.
+I liked the idea of consulting on a project basis for customers.
 It means projects are always changing and it keeps the challenges flowing and the work interesting.
 I like helping people solve problems and Roke had plenty of customers with really complex technical problems to solve.
 Roke also has a beautiful campus in Romsey and I liked the idea of maybe bumping into a deer on my lunch time walk!

 How have you applied past experience to your career at Roke?